In this article, we look at the role accountants play, and how to ensure you choose the right firm for your business.

 Questions to ask your current or prospective accountant

-Here are a number of questions to ask your accountant, to ensure they will help you drive your business.
+Here are a number of questions to ask your small business accountant, to ensure they will help you drive your business.
 Use this list while you are “interviewing” prospective accountants for your new business, or to see how your current accountant measures up:

 ‘Are you fully qualified?’